JAlcocerT/JAlcocerT/content/blog/py-z-stock-vs-flat.md

 So now you now that in real value, flats are as expensive or as cheap as they were in 2020 compared with the rest of prices.

-Was it a good decision? a bad one?
+Was it a good decision?
+A bad one?

 As always, **depends how you look at it**.